 In cases where a student is determined to have committed a severe violation:

-The Office of Academic Affairs may decide to suspend the student’s access to University services such as Moodle and Yammer, even if such suspension affects the student’s ability to complete his or her courses.
+The Office of Academic Affairs may decide to suspend the student’s access to University services such as Moodle and Viva Engage, even if such suspension affects the student’s ability to complete his or her courses.

 If a student does not respond to the allegations found against them the student forfeits the right to a decision by the Student Affairs Committee and may receive a failing grade in the course and be subject to dismissal from the University, depending on the severity of the violation as recommended by the Office of Academic Affairs.

-However, if a response is submitted, his or her case is referred to the Student Affairs Committee.
-Following receipt of the student’s written response, the Student Affairs Committee will conclude whether the student violated the General Code of Conduct or Code of Academic Integrity and, if so, will determine what disciplinary sanctions will be imposed on the student in respect to such violation.
+However, if a response is submitted, his or her case is referred to the student department.
+Following receipt of the student’s written response, the academic department will conclude whether the student violated the General Code of Conduct or Code of Academic Integrity and, if so, will determine what disciplinary sanctions will be imposed on the student in respect to such violation.

 Such sanctions may include censure and a warning to avoid future violations, immediate removal of the student from his or her course(s) that term, suspension from the University, or permanent dismissal from the University.
-The Office of Student Services will communicate with the student regarding the investigation and determinations of the Student Affairs Committee.
+The Office of Student Services will communicate with the student regarding the investigation and determinations of the academic department.

-Please note that students may appeal the decisions to the Appeals Committee, who will decide only on whether the original procedure of the decision correctly adhered to University policies and procedures, not the outcome of the decision.
-Any appeal must be sent to the student’s program advisor within 30 days of receiving the decision.
+Please note that students may appeal the decisions to the Student Affairs Committee, who will decide only on whether the original procedure of the decision correctly adhered to University policies and procedures, not the outcome of the decision.
+Any appeal must be sent to the student’s program advisor within 15 days of receiving the decision.